randresys/magic_pencil_guide/README.md

 ## How It Works

 1. User uploads an image and selects a difficulty level
-2. The app uses Gemini Nano to generate a pencil sketch of the main object
+2. The app uses Nano-banana model to generate a pencil sketch of the main object
 3. A step-by-step tutorial is generated with the appropriate complexity level
 4. Each step includes visual guidance and audio narration
 5. Users can navigate through steps at their own pace